Alexander de Bie (2001) – Organist & Pianist

 Competitions

-Alexander has received numerous accolades in various competitions.
-On the piano, he won the 1st prize at the Princess Christina Competition and the 1st prize at the Maassluis Music Week competition.
-On the organ, he was awarded the 2nd prize at the Sweelinck-Müller Competition, the 3rd prize at the International Bach Competition in Wiesbaden, and the 3rd prize at the International Organ Competition in St. Maurice d'Agaune in Switzerland.
+Alexander has won several prizes at national and international competitions.
+As a pianist, he received the first prize at the Princess Christina Competition and the first prize at the Maassluise Muziekweek Competition.
+As an organist, he was awarded the second prize at the Sweelinck-Müller Competition, the third prize and audience award at the International Bach Competition in Wiesbaden, and the third prize at the International Organ Competition in St. Maurice d’Agaune, Switzerland.

 © Didier Descouens